28-Year-Old Safety – Free Agent

 Major Wright Contract Information:

-Re-signed with the Buccaneers in September of 2014.
+Released by the Buccaneers in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Major Wright – simply subscribe now.